AndiKod/Calepin/readme.md

 *If you are rolling something like Gentoo or Arch, I bet you know how to get those packages.*

-- Edit the path to your root folder inside `bin/compil` and `bin/build`.
+- Edit the path to your root folder inside `bin/conf'.
 That's all.
 For next times, clonning the Calepin and edit the path will be enough.

 ## Basic Usage